 - Worn Gundidj at Tower Hill Wildlife Reserve – join one of the interactive tours to learn about the use of native plants for food and medicines, throw a boomerang, or take a twilight nature walk over a dormant volcano Website

-Melbourne is full of rich Indigenous culture and history.
-Learning more will enhance any visit to the city, and experiencing any of the activities in this article will help give you an insight into our history.
+Melbourne is full of rich Indigenous cultures and history.
+Learning more will enhance any visit to the city, and experiencing any of the activities in this article will help give you an insight into the city’s history.

 Found this article useful?
 Consider buying me a coffee as a way to say thanks!